legal resources necessary to hold negligent facilities accountable.

 Documentation by the facility stated that the resident's "nasal bone fractures were an injury of unknown origin."
 However, the resident reported "an allegation of abuse and neglect.
 The facility failed to thoroughly investigate the incident" where it was found that the CNA held the resident's hands down, and when the resident pulled their hands away, they struck himself in the nose and fractured their nasal bones.

 If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a resident at The Methodist Oaks, call the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal assistance.
-Our law firm fights aggressively on behalf of Orangeburg County victims of mistreatment living in long-term centers including nursing homes in Orangeburg.
+Our network of attorneys fights aggressively on behalf of Orangeburg County victims of mistreatment living in long-term centers including nursing homes in Orangeburg.
 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your claim through a negotiated settlement or jury trial award.
 We provide every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.